 Stay tuned to the goings on in the AF through Facebook, Twitter or the schedule.

-Have you ever wondered why rocks are so grippy in the winter and early spring, but really slippery in the summer (humid rocks are THE worst) and fall?
-It’s not just rain because the spring is pretty darn wet isn’t it and the rocks are the same.
-What gives?
-Well first lets talk about those rocks.
+Have you ever wondered why rocks are grippy in the winter and early spring, but really slippery in the summer (humid rocks are the worst) and fall?
+It’s not just about rain because the spring is pretty darn wet isn’t it and the rocks aren’t nearly as slippery as summer – What gives!

-So we have rain and limestone, what on earth is the third factor? – It’s living stuff like algae and moss.
+So we have moisture (rain + humidity) and limestone, but that won’t be too slippery, so what is the third factor – Well, it’s living stuff like algae and moss.

-Combine these three factors in a stable and warm enough environment and you get soapy rocks – Read on:
+So there you go, combine these three factors in a damp and humid environment and slowly you get soapy rocks.

 In addition to being badly flooded this trail is temporarily closed for the swamp critters in the pond to the north to do their thing over the next month or until our section of it sufficiently dries.